 For SEK 350 extra, you can also equip your lenses with our blue light filter.
 It does what it says on the tin: block blue light that comes from the sun and digital screens.
 It can help your eyes feel more comfortable if you work behind a computer all day.

-We do have a few frames with category 2 lenses that are lighter in colour (like our pink-lensed Sofia).
+We do have a few frames with category 2 lenses that are lighter in colour (like our yellow-tinted Peggy frame).
 These are more suited for when you just want to look good — they don’t offer enough protection for a day by the pool.
 Don’t say we didn’t warn you!